Raja Raja Chora

 Raja Raja Chora is a 2021 Indian Telugu-language crime comedy film written and directed by debutant Hasith Goli.
 Produced by Abhishek Agarwal Arts and People Media Factory, the film stars Sree Vishnu, Megha Akash, Sunaina and Ravi Babu.
-The film is released on 19 August 2021.
+The film was released on 19 August 2021.

 The plot follows the protagonist, his family and others who cross his path, exploring aspects of survival in the city, crime, punishment and redemption.
 Raja Raja Chora received positive reviews from the critics, who were particularly appreciative of film's screenplay, background score and performances of lead actors.
-The film was successful at the box office.

 Plot

-One night Bhaskar breaks into an unknown house and steals valuables.
-It is later revealed that he works at a photocopy store, where he manipulates customers and makes money without the knowledge of the owner.
-He lies to his girlfriend Sanjana that he works at a software company.
-Every time Bhaskar meets Sanjana, he dresses as a software employee.
-The couple plan to move to Bangalore and dream of buying their own house.
+One night, Bhaskar breaks into a house and steals valuables.
+It is later revealed that he works at a stationery store, where he manipulates customers and makes money, despite the owner being unaware of his actions.
+He lies to his girlfriend, Sanjana, that he works as a software engineer.
+Whenever Bhaskar meets Sanjana, he dresses as a software employee.
+The couple plans to move to Bangalore and dream of buying their own house.

-Meanwhile, Sub Inspector William Reddy, who is the uncle of Sanjana, is under pressure to curb crime in his jurisdiction and stop under-reporting cases in order to get promoted.
-He has an affair with Buela, wife of his close friend Madhav, and often visits Madhav’s house when the latter is away for work.
-Bhaskar meanwhile is revealed to have been married to Vidya, who is studying at a law school, and the couple have a son.
-Bhaskar and Vidya are not on good terms, and Bhaskar is still with her due to her blackmailing about leveling a cheating case.
-Vidya frequently demands Bhaskar to pay for her study.
-Eventually, Sanjana discovers that Bhaskar has a kid and Bhaskar realizes that Sanjana doesn't work as a software employee, but as a sales girl.
+Meanwhile, Sub Inspector William Reddy, who is the maternal uncle of Sanjana, is under pressure to curb crime in his jurisdiction and stop under-reporting cases to get promoted.
+He has an affair with Buela, the wife of his close friend, Madhav, and often visits Madhav's house when the latter is out of town for work.
+Bhaskar, meanwhile, is revealed to be married to Vidya, who is studying at a law school, and the couple has a son.
+Bhaskar and Vidya are estranged, and Bhaskar is still with her due to her blackmail about filing a cheating case.
+Vidya frequently demands that Bhaskar pay for her education.
+Eventually, Sanjana discovers that Bhaskar has a child, and Bhaskar learns that Sanjana is not a software employee, but is a salesgirl.
 Bhaskar lies to her that he is a widower.
 Fed up with living two lives, he wants to move to Bangalore with Sanjana.
 He plans one final heist that would settle him for life.

-Bhaskar frequents Anjamma’s workshop and stores his loot there.
-He puts on the theatrical costume of a king upon insistence from Anjamma who believes the costume brings immense wealth.
-He sets out for his final heist at night and burgles into the house of Madhav’s neighbour.
+Bhaskar frequents Anjamma's workshop and stores his loot there.
+He puts on the theatrical costume of a king upon insistence from Anjamma, who believes the costume brings immense wealth.
+He sets out for his final heist that night and burgles the house of Madhav's neighbour.
 At the same time, Madhav returns home early from a camp.
-William who is at Madhav’s house for his wife tries to escape.
-As Madhav catches William having affair with Buela, Bhaskar who is leaving from his robbery scene climbs over the wall into Madhav's house and the trio find one another at the same time.
+William, at Madhav's house, tries to escape when he learns of Madhav's arrival.
+As Madhav catches William half-naked with Buela, Bhaskar, who is leaving from his robbery scene, climbs over the wall into Madhav's house, and the trio find one another at the same time.